smartupdev/smartup-dapp-ui/rs.md

   - No => Archived
 ### 4. Ongoing
 - Proposer can update status
-- Can edit amount and deadline of un-reviewed milestone
+- Can edit amount and deadline of un-reviewed milestone(keep history)
 - Period: Depend on milestone
 - Result: Proposer
   - Yes => next